HyperARCo/Mirador/README.md

 Note: In both cases, the `greenwich` anchor in the sample project is set to horizontal.
 You can change this to `vertical` if you’re displaying it on your screen.
 If you’re in Greenwich and trying it in-person, it’ll be horizontal on the ground.

 ## Known Issues
-PRs welcome to improve any of these
 - Each frame where the anchor is visible, RealityKit updates its position.
 Sometimes the image can only be seen on the edge of a frame, so RealityKit's update to its position is not as precise, but there's no way to know which are *good* anchor updates.
 And you can imagine the anchored content can jitter around every time it updates the position of the anchor.
 So I've implemented a Kalman filter on these position updates, which basically averages out the data and should arrive at the correct heading.

 ## Next steps
 This is v1.
 There are endless opportunities to take Mirador further.
-If you have suggestions or even want to add your own features, please DM me on Twitter, or do a PR.
+Feel free to fork, and submit PRs with improvements and new features.

 ## Credit